mobxjs/mobx-state-tree/README.md

 -   `types.compose(name?, type1...typeX)`, creates a new model type by taking a bunch of existing types and combining them into a new one.
 -   `types.reference(targetType)` creates a property that is a reference to another item of the given `targetType` somewhere in the same tree.
 See [references](#references) for more details.
 -   `types.safeReference(targetType)` is like a standard reference, except that it accepts the undefined value by default and automatically sets itself to undefined (when the parent is a model) / removes itself from arrays and maps when the reference it is pointing to gets detached/destroyed.
 See [references](#references) for more details.
--   `types.safeReferenceForCollection(targetType)` is like `safeReference` excepts it doesn't accept undefined as value, so it is better suited for collections (arrays / maps), but not for model properties.
-See [references](#references) for more details.
 -   `types.snapshotProcessor(type, processors, name?)` runs a pre snapshot / post snapshot processor before/after serializing a given type.
 Example:
     ```ts
     const Todo1 = types.model({ text: types.string })